galaxy4public/hkmcavn-tools/xcrypt/README.md

    exit code (please see the script source to understand what different exit codes mean).
-For a very simple use case, one can just run `xcrypt.py -t file_to_check` and if exit code is zero, then the file is encrypted and most likely can be decrypted using the scriptr.
+For a very simple use case, one can just run `xcrypt.py -t file_to_check` and if exit code is zero, then the file is encrypted and most likely can be decrypted using the script.
 If the exit code is not zero, then the file is either not encrypted or damaged.

 2. decrypting one or more files